collections_bookmark Part of Final Fantasy

 How often is Swiftfoot Boots drawn in a Commander game?

-What turn does Swiftfoot Boots usually get cast?
+What turn does Swiftfoot Boots typically get cast?

-Does casting Swiftfoot Boots actually improve your win rate?
+Does casting Swiftfoot Boots improve your odds of winning?